From Rookie Mistakes to Just Plain Bad Luck, Enjoy Our Lessons Learnt The Hard Way!

 36) Flying budget?
 Pack loads of snacks.
 Especially for the kids.
 Hungry kids are no fun.

 37) When booking accommodation with younger kids, have separate sleeping areas.
 When your kids go to bed at 8pm, what are you going to be doing?
 On one holiday, I read A LOT!

 38) Most of the big cities have more than one airport and especially important if you’re flying budget.
 I made that mistake with Orly in my younger days.
 The flight was less than AUD$20 from Paris to Prague but the bus ride to the airport was AUD$40.
 Duh!

 39) Check the permitted size of the luggage for your airline.
 Just because you can carry 40kg it doesn’t mean it can be in 1 bag.
 Qantas for example would not carry that.

 40) Going on your first cruise?
 Even if you think you may not get motion sickness, pack sea sickness prevention items.
 You just never ever know.
-Here are 10 tips on how to prevent sea sickness.
+Check out: 10 Tips on How to Prevent Seasickness on Cruise Ships

 41) Check your luggage allowance if you’re flying multiple airlines.
 On our last trip, the long haul flight allowed 32kg each way but the internal flights only allowed 20kg.
 I was very close to making that mistake.

 42) If you’re travelling with your baby or toddler for the first time, make sure you have a pacifier/dummy or a lollipop for when you’re landing to help with the pressure.
 Or time your feeding then.
 Doesn’t always work but anything to help ease the pain.